Doctors Note Logo

 Bed Bug Bites?
 Why Your Skin is Reacting & Medically Approved Next Steps

-Bed bug bites typically show up as itchy red welts in lines or clusters on exposed skin because your immune system reacts to proteins in the bug’s saliva; they rarely spread disease and usually improve with gentle washing, hydrocortisone or antihistamines, avoiding scratching, and eliminating the infestation source.
+Bed bug bites are itchy red welts that often appear in lines or clusters on exposed skin.
+They develop because your immune system reacts to proteins in the bug's saliva.
+Bed bug bites rarely spread disease and typically resolve with gentle washing, over-the-counter hydrocortisone or antihistamines, avoiding scratching, and eliminating the infestation at its source.

 answer background